NeusZimmer/ONNX-ModularUI-StableDiffusion/README.md

 **Now including TXT2IMG, IMG2IMG,ControlNet, Inpaint and HIRES approach of TXT2IMG**

 **Updates:**

+Added modules support
+Added two models approach for hi-res pipeline.
--Added a working UI interface for model conversion, to ease the process.
+Added a working UI interface for model conversion, to ease the process.
--Added FaceRestoration module through faceswapping
+Added FaceRestoration module through faceswapping.

 Supporting: wildcards,pre-defined styles, latent import for hires-txt2img and txt2img inferences, HiRes supports using same or different models for low and hires inferences...
 Adapted version of my approach for a working version of stabble diffusion for onnx, able to run on low profile GPUs (also in high-profile), dedicated GPU memory needed:4Gb.